jacksund/simmate/docs/getting_started/custom_tables_and_apps/create_a_custom_table.md

 However, we won't be able to import these tables or load data just yet.
 We will cover this next.

 !!! tip
-    Here we just show `Structure` data, but there are many more `base_data_types` that you can use.
+    Here we just show `Structure` and `Calculation` data, but there are many more `base_data_types` that you can use.
 All types build out features for you automatically.
-Be sure to read through our guides in the [`simmate.database`](https://jacksund.github.io/simmate/full_guides/database/overview/) module for more info.
-Advanced database tables may require reading more on the [base data types](https://jacksund.github.io/simmate/full_guides/database/custom_tables/) too.
+Be sure to read through our guides in the [`simmate.database`](/full_guides/database/overview/) module for more info.
+Advanced database tables may require reading more on the [base data types](/full_guides/database/custom_tables/) too.

 -------------------------------------------------------------------------------

 ## Add tables to your database

+1. Open up the `example_app/models.py` file and read through the example tables.

-1. Once we are happy with our tables in the `models.py` file, we can add them to our database by Simmate to update our database:
+1. We can add these table to our database by Simmate updating our database:
 ``` bash
 simmate database update
 ```